Pyramid of Djedkare Isesi

-The pyramid of Djedkare Isesi (in ancient Egyptian Nfr Ḏd-kꜣ-rꜥ ("Beautiful is Djedkare")) is a late 25th to mid 24th century BC pyramid complex built for the Fifth Dynasty pharaoh Djedkare Isesi.
+The pyramid of Djedkare Isesi (Nfr Ḏd-kꜣ-rꜥ) is a late 25th to mid 24th century BC pyramid complex built for the Fifth Dynasty pharaoh Djedkare Isesi.
 (Note: Proposed dates for Djedkare Isesi's reign: c.
 24362404 BC, c.
 24142375 BC, c.
 23882356 BC, c.
 23812353 BC, c.
 23402312 BC, c.
 2405/23552367/2317 BC.

 Carbon–14 dating of organic materials from Djedkare's tomb give absolute dates for his reign of 33402460 BC, with a common range of 28862507 BC.)
 The pyramid is referred to as Haram el-Shawaf (هَرَم ٱلشَّوَّاف) by locals.
 It was the first pyramid to be built in South Saqqara.

 Djedkare Isesi's monument complex encompasses: a main pyramid; a mortuary temple situated on the east face of the main pyramid; a valley temple buried under modern Saqqara; a causeway that has been only partially dug out; and a cult pyramid.
 The main pyramid had a six-stepped core built from roughly cut limestone bound together by clay mortar which was then encased in fine white Tura limestone reaching a peak height of 52.5 m.
-The casing has been plundered, and the top three steps of the core have been lost, leaving the pyramid a paltry 24 m tall.
+The casing has been plundered, and the top three steps of the core have been lost, leaving the pyramid 24 m tall.
 The basic dimensions of Djedkare's pyramid were adopted by succeeding kings in their own funerary monuments.
 Inside Djedkare Isesi's pyramid substructure, remains of the burial have been found alongside a mummy presumed to be Djedkare Isesi.
 The mummy and linen wrapping have undergone radiocarbon dating which have given a common range of 2886–2507 BC.
 The substructure has otherwise been badly damaged by stone thieves quarrying the Tura limestone casing.

 Adjoining the pyramid's east face is the mortuary temple.
 Flanking the entrance hall to the temple are two large pylon structures.
 West of the south pylon, a large building with multiple long narrow rooms was discovered.
 The outline of the building has been preserved by foundational blocks, but its structure is otherwise poorly preserved, and its floor has been lost, possibly to stone thieves.
 The building has no contemporaries at other Old Kingdom pyramid complexes, and no companion on the north side.
 Its function is unknown.
 The mortuary temple was mostly destroyed during the Second Intermediate Period, and used as a burial site in the Eighteenth Dynasty.
 At the south-east corner of the pyramid, a small cult pyramid is found in an enclosure.
 It has a T-shaped substructure.

 At the north-east corner of the pyramid complex's enclosure wall, a satellite pyramid complex belonging to Queen Setibhor was built.
 The sub-complex is the largest one built for a queen during the Old Kingdom.
 It has its own enclosure wall, a mortuary temple and offering hall, storage rooms, antichambre carrée of unparalleled size, a small cult pyramid, and otherwise incorporates features that were previously reserved exclusively for the complexes of the king.